 To pass your practical, you need to complete at least 35 hours.
 There are multiple providers who offer HGV/LGV or CPC training.

-The total cost of the hgv licence, including the cost of the training course and test fee is £225.
+The total cost of the HGV licence, including the cost of test fee is £225.
 This is assuming you don't fail any of the tests.
 This figure does not take into account training costs.

 Your HGV Licence is valid for 5 years.
 After this point, you will need to renew it by undertaking 35 hours of practical HGV training to ensure that your knowledge is fresh and up to date with safety advances.